 In this way the monastery is removed from the jurisdiction of the secular power represented by the king or nobles and from the jurisdiction of the local ecclesiastical power.
 The dispensation is solemnly pronounced by Pope John XI in 932, specifying also the removal of the monastery from the influence of any descendants of Duke William.

-- Christian monasticism has something in common (the contemplative dimension of the human being) with these forms of manifestation of monastic life, but it is radically different because it is a way of living the Christian life, of integrating into daily life the message of Christ that we find in the Gospels.
+- Christian monasticism has something in common (the contemplative dimension of the human being) with these forms of manifestation of monastic life.
+Still, it is radically different because it is a way of living the Christian life, of integrating the message of Christ into daily life that we find in the Gospels.

 - The founder of Christian monasticism can be considered the Saviour himself when he says to the rich young man: “If you wish to be perfect, go, sell your possessions and give them to the poor, and you will have treasure in heaven; then come and follow me” (Matthew 19:21).

-- On 11 September 909 (or 910) Guillaume, Duke of Aquitaine and also Count of Mâcon, donates to Bernon, the first abbot, an estate at Cluny to build a Benedictine monastery that strictly observes the Rule of St Benedict of Nursia.
+- On 11 September 909 (or 910), Guillaume, Duke of Aquitaine and Count of Mâcon, donates to Bernon, the first abbot, an estate at Cluny to build a Benedictine monastery that strictly observes the Rule of St Benedict of Nursia.

 The monastery of Cluny became the beacon of monastic reform in France and its future area of influence.
-On the other hand, the spirit of the reform initiated at Cluny would support the Church in its struggle for emancipation from imperial tutelage, known as the ‘investiture struggle’.
+On the other hand, the spirit of the reform initiated at Cluny would support the Church’s struggle for emancipation from imperial teaching, known as the ‘investiture struggle.

-Although the monastery was located far from the roads followed by European pilgrims on their way to Santiago de Compostela, the monastery’s fame grew rapidly and attracted pilgrims who followed the path through Mâcon.
-The influx of pilgrims soon led to the creation of a small village served by the neighbouring parish of Saint-Maïeul.
+Although the monastery was far from the roads followed by European pilgrims on their way to Santiago de Compostela, its fame snowballed and attracted pilgrims who followed the path through Mâcon.
+The influx of pilgrims soon led to the creation of a small village served by the neighboring parish of Saint-Maïeul.
 Later, the settlement evolved.

 Quiz about The Monastery of Cluny